 Frequently asked Questions.

-We are a biotechnology company developing novel immunotherapy treatments for cancer and autoimmune disease, with operations in Europe, Australia, and the U.S.
+We are a biotechnology company developing novel immunotherapy treatments for cancer and autoimmune disease, with operations in Australia, Europe and the United States.

 We are the global leaders in Lymphocyte Activation Gene-3 (“LAG-3”), a cell surface molecule which plays a vital role in regulating T cells.
 Our objective is to harness and strengthen the power of patients’ own immune systems.

-Our lead product is eftilagimod alpha (LAG-3Ig or IMP321), a first-in-class antigen presenting cell (APC) activator currently in combination clinical trials for breast cancer and melanoma (see Clinical Trials).
+Our lead product is eftilagimod alpha (efti, LAG-3Ig or IMP321), a first-in-class antigen presenting cell (APC) activator currently in a number of combination clinical trials, including for breast cancer, melanoma, non-small cell lung cancer, and head and neck squamous cell carcinoma (see Clinical Trials).

 IMP731 is a depleting antibody intended to destroy LAG-3 expressing activated T cells involved in autoimmunity, being developed by partner GlaxoSmithKline (GSK).

-IMP701 is an antagonist antibody targeting the LAG-3 molecule on T cells with potential applications on the treatment of cancer, under development by our partner Novartis.
+IMP701 is an antagonist antibody targeting the LAG-3 molecule on T cells with potential applications in the treatment of cancer, under development by our partner Novartis.

 Our newest product candidate, IMP761, is an antibody against highly active immune cells in autoimmune diseases, currently in preclinical development.

 Immutep, formerly Prima BioMed, was originally created as a mining company (Prima Resources) in Australia in 1987, and was first publicly traded in 1988 on the Australian Stock Exchange.
 The Company was repositioned as a biotechnology company in 2001 following the acquisition of the rights to develop technologies from the Austin Research Institute (now the Burnet Institute), including CVac™, an immunotherapeutic product candidate.